javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 alert( a ); // 7 (the result of 3+4)
 ```

-Here, the first expression `1+2` is evaluated and thrown away, while the last one `3+4` is evaluated and returned as the result.
+Here, the first expression `1+2` is evaluated, and it's result is thrown away, then `3+4` is evaluated and returned as the result.

 Why do we need such an operator which throws away everything except the last part?